tassaron/muffin-shop/README.md

 # Tassaron's Flask Template

 A work-in-progress template for an advanced Flask webapp with admin, login system and emails built-in, and other common features separated into "modules" defined in `config/modules.json`.
-See `MODULES.md` for more information about these modules.
+A module represents a navigation tab on the website, which can be rearranged and renamed to suit the particular site.
+Any module can be designated as the homepage.
+See `MODULES.md` for more information about how these modules are defined.

 ## Project Goals